-OVERVIEW: La Vida Feliz Foundation is the philanthropic vehicle of Wall Streeter Aaron Sosnick.
-Grantmaking in the Los Angeles includes support for arts and culture, education, and community projects.
+OVERVIEW: La Vida Feliz Foundation is the philanthropic organization of Wall Streeter Aaron Sosnick.
+Its grantmaking in the Los Angeles area includes support for arts and culture, education, and community projects.

-La Vida Feliz Foundation's Los Angeles grantmaking considers several areas including arts and culture, though most of this work takes place in New York City.
-Recent arts and culture grants in Los Angeles include a $25,000 grant to Friends of the Junior Arts Center in the 2013 fiscal year.
-Funds have also gone to Los Angeles Conservancy, a historic preservation organization, and Southern California Institute of Architecture.
+La Vida Feliz Foundation's Los Angeles grantmaking supports several funding areas including arts and culture, though most of this work takes place in New York City.
+Recent arts and culture grants in Los Angeles include a $25,000 grant to Friends of the Junior Arts Center.
+Grants also support Los Angeles Conservancy, a historic preservation organization, and Southern California Institute of Architecture.

 The La Vida Feliz Foundation does not provide a clear avenue for getting in touch with Sosnick, but below is an address

 La Vida Feliz Foundation

 Wilmington, DE 19809